 Public hearings for this amendment were held during the rescheduled September 2018 meeting.
 At this meeting, the Council approved the purpose and need statements, selected or reconfirmed preferred alternatives, added a sub-alternative to extend the spawning season closure for red grouper off of the Carolinas through June, and voted to consider the amendment for final approval at the December 2018 meeting.

 Due to delays in the availability of 2017 commercial landings data, analyses were not completed in time for the December 2018 meeting.
 The SSC was scheduled to provide additional guidance on red grouper fishing levels based on the updated assessment that incorporates revised recreational landings estimates (MRIP revisions).
 The SSC met via webinar and identified potentially problematic aspects of the revised MRIP data that went into the new stock assessments.
 This webinar did not occur in time for the March 2019 meeting and thus the amendment could not be prepared for formal review.
-The amendment is now scheduled for final approval in June 2019 and is expected to use the projections from SEDAR 53 to revise the rebuilding schedule for red grouper.
+The amendment was scheduled for final review in June 2019 and used the projections from SEDAR 53 to revise the rebuilding schedule for red grouper.

 GET INVOLVED –

 - Pre-Scoping: March 2018